seuwenfei/Nonparametric-tests/README.md

 # Non-parametric Tests in SAS

-This repository contains non-parametric tests such as Shapiro-Wilk, Wilcoxon Rank Sum, Ansari-Bradley, Kolmogorov-Smirnov, Kruskal-Wallis and Spearman's Correlation Tests using SAS.
+This repository contains non-parametric tests such as Shapiro-Wilk, Wilcoxon Rank Sum, Ansari-Bradley, Kolmogorov-Smirnov, Kruskal-Wallis and Spearman's Correlation Tests.
 The procedures including `UNIVARIATE`, `NPAR1WAY` and `CORR`.

 In this analysis, the Shapiro-Wilk is used to determine the normality for BMI and Systolic Blood Pressure only.
 According to Figure 3, the p-values for BMI and systolic blood pressure are > 0.0001 and less than the alpha value (0.05).
 The null hypothesis is rejected and conclude the data are not from a population with a normal distribution.
 Therefore non-parametric test will be used.